Mohammad-Abdul-Hadi/AOBTM-Adaptive-Online-Biterm-Topic-Modeling/README.md

-# Code of Online Biterm Topic Model
+# Code of Adaptive Online Biterm Topic Model

-  The package contains two online algorithms for Biterm Topic Model (BTM): online BTM (oBTM) and incremental BTM (iBTM). oBTM fits an individual BTM in a time slice by using the sufficient statistics as Dirichlet priors; iBTM trains a single model over a biterm stream using incremental Gibbs sampler.
+  The package contains Adaptive online algorithms for Biterm Topic Model (BTM): Ada online BTM (AoBTM).
+AoBTM fits an individual BTM in a time slice by using the sufficient statistics as Dirichlet priors; it also takes window-size(w) into account to make the most recent version/time slice dependent on the previous w number of time-slices/versions.

-More detail can be referred to the following paper:
+More details can be referred to the following papers:

    > Xueqi Cheng, Xiaohui Yan, Yanyan Lan, and Jiafeng Guo.
 BTM: Topic Modeling over Short Texts.
 TKDE, 2014.
+   > Cuiyun Gao, Jichuan Zeng, Michael R. Lyu, and Irwin King.
+Online App Review Analysis for Identifying Emerging Issues

 ## Usage ##